-AEMO provides planning and forecasting information for the National Electricity Market (NEM), and eastern and south-eastern gas systems, as part of its functions under the National Electricity Law and the National Electricity Rules and the National Gas Law and the National Gas Rules.
+AEMO provides planning and forecasting information for the National Electricity Market (NEM), and eastern and south-eastern gas systems, as part of its functions under the National Electricity Law and the National Electricity Rules (NER) and the National Gas Law and the National Gas Rules.

-AEMO produce a comprehensive suite of planning and forecasting publications each year, including:
+AEMO produces a comprehensive suite of planning and forecasting publications each year.
+Major publications that utilise AEMO's market modelling include:

 - Electricity Statement of Opportunities (ESOO) a supply adequacy assessment of the NEM.
 Provides market and technical data to assess the reliability of the electricity market over a 10-year outlook period.
 The ESOO incorporates an independent forecast for electricity consumption, maximum demand, and minimum demand over a 20-year outlook period for the NEM, previously referred to as the National Electricity Forecasting Report (NEFR). - Gas Statement of Opportunities (GSOO) reports on the transmission, production, and reserves supply adequacy of Australia's eastern and south-eastern gas markets over a 20-year outlook period.
 The GSOO incorporates an independent forecast for gas consumption, and maximum gas daily consumption, previously referred to as the National Gas Forecasting Report (NGFR). - Integrated System Plan (ISP) provides an integrated roadmap for the efficient development of the NEM over the next 20 years and beyond.
-Its primary objective is to maximise value to end consumers by designing the lowest cost, secure and reliable energy system, capable of meeting any emissions trajectory determined by policy makers at an acceptable level of risk.. - Victorian Annual Planning Report (VAPR) considers the adequacy of the Victorian transmission network to meet its reliability requirements and identifies development opportunities to address emerging network limitations.
+Its primary objective is to maximise value to end consumers by designing the lowest cost, secure and reliable energy system, capable of meeting any emissions trajectory determined by policy makers at an acceptable level of risk.